shaileshsuthar675/Machine-Learning/Similar Document Retieval/README.md

-# Image Classifier Usign Machine Learning
+# Similar Document Retieval By Usign Machine Learning

 **Aim of this project is to retrieving the  similar document set as per your reference word data...**